muhammedjamsheer/Angular/Interview Questions.md

 ### 1. What are different types of compilation in Angular?
 Every Angular application consists of components and templates which the browser cannot understand.
 Therefore, all the Angular applications need to be compiled first before running inside the browser.
+For example, In AOT compilation, both Angular HTML and TypeScript code converted into efficient JavaScript code during the build phase before browser runs it.

 Angular provides two types of compilation:**JIT(Just-in-Time) compilation** and **AOT(Ahead-of-Time) compilation**

 1.**JIT(Just-in-Time) compilation**  is a type of compilation that compiles your app in the browser at runtime It is the default way used by Angular.\
  The commands used for JIT compilation are –ng build ng serve

-**AOT(Ahead-of-Time) compilation** is a type of compilation that compiles your app at build time\
+2.**AOT(Ahead-of-Time) compilation** is a type of compilation that compiles your app at build time\
 The CLI command for aot compilation is -ng build --aot ng server –aot

+**AOT** is more suitable for the production environment whereas **JIT** is much suited for local development.